Hot Stamper Pressings of Soul, Blues and R&B Albums Available Now

 Another problem we ran into on many copies was excessive smoothness.
-When a copies was overly rich or smeary, it usually lacked the “gritty” feel that music like this should have.
+When a copy was overly rich or smeary, it usually lacked the “gritty” feel that music like this should have.

-I don’t know about you, but if I’m listening to the blues I am not looking for glossy sound.
-Give me the texture and the detail that Willie Dixon put on the tape.
-I don’t want his sound to be “fixed” after the fact.
+I don’t know about you, but if I’m listening to the blues, I am not looking for glossy sound.
+Give me the raw texture and the detail that was put on the tape.
+I don’t want the sound to be “fixed” after the fact, and I definitely don’t want it to be modified to give it more audiophile appeal.

 The material here is TOP NOTCH — Dixon was one of the blues’ greatest songwriters, responsible for Spoonful, Hoochie Coochie Man, Little Red Rooster, Back Door Man and other songs you’ve probably heard your favorite classic rock band covering.